 It took me a long time to find the perfect cleanser.
 Since this step is a priority, it’s important to choose one that pairs well with your skin type and won’t cause irritation.

-When looking for face cleansers, you want to pay attention to the ingredients.
+When looking for facial cleansers, you want to pay attention to the ingredients.
 One that I try to steer clear of is sulfates because they can be too harsh on the skin.
 You don’t want to choose a cleanser that will leave your face dried out and irritated.

 If you’ve ever used a cleanser that left your skin feeling squeaky and tight, that means it’s not the best one for you.
 When you wash your face, your skin should feel smooth and comfortable.
 You’ll know when you have the perfect cleanser when your face still feels good after washing it.